 One registration fee scholarship for AFP International Conference attendees/members (AFP Chapter Award)

 AFP International Conference Scholarship (Chamberlain Award): Applicants must be a first-time attendee.
 AFP members receive preference, as well as applicants who volunteer for the Chapter.
-Preference is also given to applicants employed by their organization for at least one year
+Preference is also given to applicants who have been in their current line of work for at least one year

 AFP International Conference Scholarship (Chapter Award): AFP members receive preference, as well as applicants who volunteer for the Chapter.
-Preference is also given to applicants employed by their organization for at least one year.
+Preference is also given to applicants who have been in their current line of work for at least one year.

 Selection: Applications are reviewed by committee.
 Notification will be made by letter, e-mail and/or phone.